-Persons complaining orally, or by E-mail, will be requested to submit their complaint in writing with their signature affixed, and will be provided the appropriate Personnel Complaint Affidavit.
-The Affidavit forms are also available from the Internet through the Department's Web Page.
+Persons complaining orally, or by E-mail, will be requested to submit their complaint in writing with their signature affixed if the complaint is on a DPS police officer.

 A person refusing to make a written complaint or who makes an anonymous complaint does not necessarily prevent an investigation from being initiated on the facts provided, but does cause the matter to be more difficult to process to an effective conclusion.

 Upon receipt of a complaint, a notification will be prepared and sent to the complainant informing him or her that the complaint is to be investigated and that they will be contacted personally, if at all possible, by the investigator to discuss in detail the allegation(s) made against the Department employee.

 The Department has two types of complaint investigations, Personnel Complaint Investigations and Division Referrals.
 A Division Referral may be conducted prior to the filing of a formal complaint.
 A formal complaint is defined as a formal written allegation against a member of the Department, which could result in disciplinary action up to and including termination, and which alleges one or more of the following: